gfirem/formidable_action_after/readme.txt

 Add an Action inside Formidable with different task to execute like remove entry or post, replace data from other form.
 More task will be added by user request.

 == Changelog ==
+= 1.2.2 =
+* Fixing an error related to jQuery when the action is added with an copy action

 = 1.2.1 =
 Fixing webmerge to trigger from the external form, like when the copy action update te form.